Hôtel de Ville de Troyes

 About

-Before him, an advisory Council sat in various places around the centre of the city, such as the Chapitre Saint-Pierre or the former Cordeliers convent.
-In 1479, the Council left this aristocratic neighbourhood and set up shop in the « corps du bouchon », renting near the Saint-Urbain church a house called the Chambre de l'Échevinage (aldermen's chamber), fitted out with a bell for calling meetings.
+Before him, a Consultative Council occasionally sat in various places in the heart of the city, such as the Saint-Pierre chapter or the former Cordeliers convent.
+In 1479, the Council moved out of this aristocratic district to take up permanent residence in the "corps du bouchon", renting a house near the church of Saint-Urbain, then called the Chambre de l'Échevinage, with a bell to call meetings.

-In 1494, the Council decided to have a new City Hall built.
-Louis XIII authorized for that purpose the use of a small portion of revenue from taxes on wine and salt.
-The building was built little by little and was not finished until 1672.
-Two wings were added at the back in 1933 and 1937 by the architect F. Balley.
+In 1494, the Town Council bought the Hôtel de Mesgrigny, a large 15th-century building, and in the 17th century decided to build a new Town Hall.
+To this end, Louis XIII authorized the allocation of a small portion of the revenues from wine and salt taxes.
+The building was constructed gradually, and was not completed until around 1672.
+Two wings were added to the rear in 1933 and 1937 by architect F. Balley.

 Rate